Collision insurance coverage

 What does Collision insurance cover?

-If you cause an accident, Collision will help to pay for repairs to your vehicle (after your deductible), or to help you get a new one.
-That only happens if you’ve totaled your car.
+If you cause an accident, Collision will help to pay for repairs to your vehicle (after your deductible), or will help pay for a replacement vehicle if you’ve totaled your car.

 Collision insurance also helps if you’re involved in a hit-and-run, or if you’re hit by someone driving without insurance.

-Your car is covered, your laptop inside the car is not.
+Your car is covered, your stuff inside the car is not.

 How much does Collision insurance cost?